Los Angeles Corporate Photographer

 Smashbox Studios holds an annual photography competition known as the “FACE OFF(Fashion Advertising Celebrity Editorial) for young photographers and photo assistants.
 In 2007 the 12th annual Face Off show was held at Smashbox Studios Stage 5 in conjunction with Flaunt Magazine and Splashlight Digital.

-Corporate Photography By Kirk Tuck This excerpt from the Commercial Photography Handbook is provided courtesy of Amherst Media.
-To purchase the book and learn more about the publisher, visit the Amherst Media website. executive portraits
+Commercial Photography Handbook By Kirk Tuck This excerpt from the Commercial Photography Handbook is provided courtesy of Amherst Media.
+To purchase the book and learn more about the publisher, visit the Amherst Media website.

 Los Angeles companies hire photographers for more than just advertising shoots.
 Learn about the kinds of images they need, the skills and tools you need to create them, and how to get and keep clients and be one of the top ten corporate photographers in Los Angeles with this excerpt from Kirk Tuck’s Amherst Media book Commercial Photography Handbook.